hamishgibbs/covid-rt-estimates/SMG.md

    ```
    Region$new(name = "middle-earth", stable=FALSE),
    ```
-3. Run it! `Rstudio R/run-region-updates.R -w -u -i middle-earth/*` (executing in very verbose mode, including unstable locations, only include the new location and all sub-locations)
+3. Run it! `Rscript R/run-region-updates.R -w -u -i middle-earth/*` (executing in very verbose mode, including unstable locations, only include the new location and all sub-locations)

+   This should take in the order of `(n*80)/cores` minutes where `n` is the number of sub-locations to process

 ## Region - additional control